Search :

 2.2 Protein markers for urinary bladder cancer

-BladderCancer-1 (BLCA-1) and BladderCancer-4 (BLCA-4) are members of six bladder-specific nuclear matrix proteins (NMPs) and are considered specific urinary markers of bladder cancer.
+BLCA-1 and BLCA-4 are members of six bladder-specific nuclear matrix proteins (NMPs) and are considered specific urinary markers of bladder cancer.
 Fibronectin as a maker is a multifunctional, extracellular matrix glycoprotein, which is increased in the urine content in case of the bladder cancer.
 Clusterin is a heterodimeric disulfide-linked glycoprotein, which is overexpressed in bladder cancer particularly in invasive disease and is associated with poor prognosis.
 CEACAM1 (Carcinoembryonic antigen-related cell adhesion molecule 1, also known as CD66a) is a novel urinary marker for bladder cancer.
 Calprotectin is a protein with antimicrobial properties as a prognostic indicator resulting in upregulation in bladder cancer.
 Stathmin-1 and CD147 are two urinary proteins studied for their correlation with bladder cancer.
 The overexpression of stathmin-1 and CD147 are associated with aggressive bladder cancer and a poor prognosis. γ-synuclein involves in the pathogenesis of neurodegenerative diseases and is also used as a marker in bladder tumors.
 DJ-1 as marker is overexpressed in aggressive high-grade bladder cancer.
 Reg-1 (lithostathine-1-alpha) is highly expressed in bladder tumors.
 Urinary levels of matrix metallopeptidase 9 (MMP9) are increased in most invasive bladder cancer.

 3 Targeted Therapy for Urinary Bladder Cancer